EV Charging Stations

 Level 2

 Most electric vehicle owners prefer level 2 charging both at home and at public charging stations.
 Level 2 chargers provide 240 volts of electricity and need an external device that plugs into any receptacle that can supply a 40 amp circuit.
-For example, according to Chevrolet, Level 2 charging can add 25 miles of charge per hour when charging a Chevy Bolt EV.
+They can add around 25-30 miles of range per hour, making them ideal for both home and public charging stations.

 Level 3

 Level 3 charging is often referred to as DC fast charging and is the fastest charging option available.
 Level 3 chargers are only found in public charging stations and can cost anywhere between 40 cents and 60 cents per kWh, or $10-$30 per full charge.
 How long do these chargers take?
-For example, according to Chevrolet, you can add 100 miles of electric range to a Chevy Bolt EV in about 30 minutes with a DC fast charger.
+These chargers are primarily found in public stations and can add approximately 100 miles of range to an EV in just 30 minutes.

 FAQs